 #25-34 & Annual 1: Batwoman Volume 5: Webs

-Annual 1 is the conclusion of “This Blood is Thick, but it was written by new writer Marc Andreyko so was not included in the previous JHW/Blackman volume.
-Issue #25 is a zero year story and the first tale by new writer Marc Andreyko before Webs, a continuous story running through #26-32 and then the briefest of pauses before #33-34.
+Annual 1 is the conclusion of “This Blood is Thick,” but it was written by new writer Marc Andreyko so was not included in the previous JHW/Blackman volume.
+Issue #25 is a zero year story and the first tale by Andreyko before “Webs,” a continuous story running through #26-32.
+Then, there is the briefest of pauses before #33-34.

 Batwoman: Futures End (2014) #1